lisovin/scalejs/scalejs-docs/src/documents/grid1.html.md

 Our extension is adapted from the [SlickGrid](https://github.com/mleibman/SlickGrid) library created by [Michael Leibman](https://github.com/mleibman).
 The reason we decided to use SlickGrid was because it is a high performance library which supports customization, virtual scrolling, and other great features.

-You can see the code associated with this section by cloning the [scalejs-examples repository](https://github.com/lisovin/scalejs-examples) and running the following command: `git checkout grid-1`
+You can view this code on [github](https://github.com/lisovin/scalejs-examples/tree/grid-1/Grid) or clone [scalejs-examples repository](https://github.com/lisovin/scalejs-examples) and running the following command:

+`git checkout grid-1`

 <br>